johnvenkiah/CI_PP4_John_Venkiah/README.md

 12. As a logged in user, i can save ads to a “saved” list so that I can easily view them later

+### Epic 4: The Location Field

+13. As a logged in user, I can add a street to the location field in my profile and it will automatically appear as my default location when I post a new ad

+14. As a logged in user, as I enter a street, the location field fills in an actual adress for me to choose.

+15. As a registered user, my city but not my street is saved on my public profile, so that others cannot see my exact address

 ### Epic 4: User Profiles - User Stories

-13. As a registered user, I can create edit or remove a user profile, so that I and others can easily view my ads and personal info
+16. As a registered user, I can create edit or remove a user profile, so that I and others can easily view my ads and personal info

-14. As a registered user, I can view other sellers ads on their profiles
+17. As a registered user, I can view other sellers ads on their profiles

 ### Epic 5: The Ad Detail Page - User Stories

-15. As a user, I can view a picture and a description of the item on the Ad Detail page
+18. As a user, I can view a picture and a description of the item on the Ad Detail page

-17. As a registered user, I can view options to post and edit ads, so that I can create, read, update and delete my ad
+19. As a registered user, I can view options to post and edit ads, so that I can create, read, update and delete my ad
-18. As a logged in user, I can mark my item as sold, so that other users are aware of this
+20. As a logged in user, I can mark my item as sold, so that other users are aware of this

+21. As a user, I can click a share button in the ad detail page, so that I can share it on social media platforms

 ### Epic 6: The Contact Page - User Stories

-19. As a user, I can view a contact page so that I can easily contact the site owner if needed, whether I am registered or not
+22. As a user, I can view a contact page so that I can easily contact the site owner if needed, whether I am registered or not

 ### Epic 7: Admin/Site-Owner Functionality - User Stories
-20. As a site owner, I can access an admin page, where I can view all ads and profiles, and delete them if necessary
+23. As a site owner, I can access an admin page, where I can view all ads and profiles, and delete them if necessary
-21. As a site owner, I receive an email when users submit the contact form, so that I can reply to them
+24. As a site owner, I receive an email when users submit the contact form, so that I can reply to them